GenericMappingTools/gmt/doc/rst/source/supplements/meca/psmeca.rst

 -----------

-**psmeca** reads data values from *files* [or standard input] and generates PostScript code that will plot focal mechanisms on a map.
+**psmeca** reads data values from *files* [or standard input] and will plot focal mechanisms on a map.
-Most options are the same as for :doc:`psxy </psxy>`.
-The PostScript code is written to standard output.
+Many options are similar to those of :doc:`psxy </psxy>`.

 Required Arguments
 ------------------